Thanks to some Southlake Girl Scouts, the Southlake Library now has 14 new multicultural books in their collection.

 Several aspects were under consideration when selecting the books.
 “When selecting books for the Library, we considered the main character, the author and content,” Lauren said.
 “Specifically, the books had to have main characters that represent a minority view point written by an author of diversity or color, and share ideas about cultures, race, religion, language and traditions.”

-The girls hope that thier project leads to more donations.
+The girls hope that their project will lead to more donations.
 “We hope to inspire other troops to donate books to our library,” Emma said.

 The donated book titles include I Will Always Write Back, Midnight Without A Moon, and The Stars Beneath Our Feet.
 Visit their Everyone is Equal website for a complete list of the books they donated.